-Brescia University welcomes the opportunity to assist transfer students in the process of choosing Brescia University for the next steps in their academic career.
-The individualized experience and small class sizes, coupled with the challenging academics, holistic student life and championship athletics offers transfer students a fresh new start.
+Brescia University welcomes the opportunity to assist transfer students in the process of choosing Brescia University for the next steps in their academic careers.
+The individualized experience and small class sizes, coupled with the challenging academics, holistic student life, and championship athletics offers transfer students a fresh new start.

 Brescia University has articulation agreements with the Kentucky Community and Technical College System (KCTCS) as well as one of its member schools, Owensboro Community and Technical College.
 Brescia also has articulation agreements with Chatfield College in Ohio and with North Central Technical College in Wisconsin.
 In this last instance, the agreement facilitates an unusual path from a two-year Associate of Applied Science degree to a baccalaureate degree within four years.